HelixVita/mpc-scryfall/README.md

 * To scan each card in `cards_url.txt`, run `scryfall_formatter_url.py`
 * To do entire sets at a time, run `scryfall_format_set.py` and type in the three-character set code for the set you want when prompted
 * To process a single url, run `scryfall_format_url.py` and follow the prompts.
+* To download all art crops for a set, run `scryfall_image_crop_set.py` and follow the prompts (this is useful for the mtg-autoproxy tool: https://github.com/ndepaola/mtg-autoproxy).
 * If you're on a Mac and get an error talking about certificate verification failing, go to Applications -> Python 3.X and run `Install Certificates.command`, and that should fix it!
 * If you get an error that looks something like `KeyError: 'output_url'`, double check that you've received and confirmed your deepAI account by email